MotionLab-Anonymous/motionlab.github.io/README.md

 # MotionLab: Unified Human Motion Generation and Editing via the Motion-Condition-Motion Paradigm

-This is the repository that project page code for the [MotionLab](https://motionlab-anonymous.github.io/motionlab.github.io/).
+This is the repository that project page for the [MotionLab](https://motionlab-anonymous.github.io/motionlab.github.io/).

 If you find MotionLab useful for your work please cite:
 ```